If you’ve noticed some possible pregnancy symptoms and suspect you may be pregnant, you’ll likely want to know when to take a pregnancy test.

 What Does a Positive Pregnancy Test Look Like?

-The positive result line does not have to be as dark as the control line, but if you have a second line appear during the time frame specified on the packet – no matter how dark or faint – then congratulations – you are pregnant!
+The positive result line does not have to be as dark as the control line, but if you have a second line appear during the time frame specified on the packet, then you are pregnant.

 What Does a Negative Pregnancy Test Look Like?

-If The Test Result Is Faint or Hard to Read, Does That Mean I Am Not Pregnant?
+If The Test Result Is Faint or Hard to Read, Am I Not Pregnant?

 How Long Should The Test Take to Work?

-What If There Are No Lines Visible At All On The Pregnancy Test?
+What If There Are No Lines At All On The Pregnancy Test?